 If we do determine that you have periodontal disease, we will take care of that problem as quickly and gently as possible at our Winnipeg, MB dentist office.
 We want to help you keep your whole smile healthy and address any concerns as quickly and efficiently as we can.

 Reach out to us if you’d like to hear about our many payment options or to see what our availability is for an appointment.
 We offer early morning hours and evening hours.
-Depending on the day, we open as early as 7:00 a.m. and stay open as late as 8:00 p.m.
+Depending on the day, we open as early as 7:00 a.m. and stay open until 6:00 p.m.

 Show Your Taste Buds & Gums Some Love With These Foods